 Vertical Green offers an extensive range of soilless gardening solutions.
-We transform spaces through vertical gardening products backed by rigorous research and development as well as dependable design and maintenance services.
+We transform spaces through vertical gardening products backed by rigorous research and development as well as dependable vertical landscape design and maintenance services.

 We’ve served different industries and have found satisfied clients in Singapore Changi Airport, Innisfree, Cadbury, Google, and more.
 Browse our online gallery today to gain inspiration for your own vertical garden.